 Caroline is a Chartered Legal Executive and a Senior Associate.
-She joined Simpson Millar in January 2019 and has been working in the field of Capacity Law for 10 years.
+She joined Simpson Millar in January 2019 and has represented vulnerable adults in the Court of Protection for over 10 years.

-In her Court of Protection work, Caroline specialises in both health and welfare applications concerning a wide range of disputed decisions including those relating to residence, care, contact, marriage and serious medical treatment as well as challenges to an individual’s deprivation of liberty.
+Caroline specialises in health and welfare applications concerning a wide range of disputed decisions including those relating to residence, care, contact, marriage and serious medical treatment as well as challenges to an individual’s deprivation of liberty.

-The majority of Caroline’s case involve her representing the vulnerable person at the centre of the proceedings (“P”) and therefore is regularly instructed by the Official Solicitor as litigation friend to P. Caroline does accept instructions from other litigation friends such as an advocate or family member.
+The majority of Caroline’s case involve her representing the vulnerable person at the centre of the proceedings (“P”) and she is regularly instructed by the Official Solicitor and advocacy services.